robtimus/promiseful-connect-sdk/README.md

 ## Requirements

 Node.js 8 or higher is required.
-In addition, `connect-sdk-nodejs` version 4.0.0 or higher is required.
+In addition, `connect-sdk-nodejs` version 4.x.x is required.

 ## Installation